SharpdotEXE/Codewars-challenges/README.md

 # Codewars-challenges

-This is a repo that will contain several Codewars.com challenges that I have completed.
+This repository contains several Codewars.com challenges that I have completed.